Skip to main content

-You can access your Zo Computer using our built-in ways to interact, but sometimes it’s useful to connect to your Zo server directly.
+You can access your Zo Computer using our built-in ways to interact with Zo, but sometimes it’s useful to connect to your Zo server directly.
 This guide will walk you through connecting to your Zo server over SSH.
 One powerful use case SSH enables is using your Zo as a remote development environment, allowing you to use Zo from your favorite IDE running on your computer.

 1. Generate an SSH key on your computer